 Basic AI Chatbot Pricing: A simple chatbot that can answer questions about a product or service might cost around $10,000 to develop.

-How to Build AI Agents: Start by defining the tasks the agent would perform.
-Then, choose the right AI platform, gather training data, develop the AI agent app; perform UAT to test the AI agent, and then, deploy it to your website or existing software.
+How to Build AI Agents: Start by defining the tasks the agent would perform. perform UAT to test the AI agent, and then, deploy it to your website or existing software.

 Cost to Build AI Agents: Building a simple AI agent that provides answers to product or service questions costs about $10,000, and enterprise-grade AI agents with additional complex features will cost more depending on requirements and scalability.